AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 ## Step 3: Configure namespace priority

 Namespace priority can be configured using [!UICONTROL Identity Settings].
-In the [!UICONTROL Identity Settings] interface, you maye drag and drop a namespace to determine its relative importance.
+In the [!UICONTROL Identity Settings] interface, you may drag and drop a namespace to determine its relative importance.

 >[!IMPORTANT]
 >